jedisct1/libsodium-doc/public-key_cryptography/public-key_signatures.md

 verify signatures computed using `crypto_sign()` and `crypto_sign_detached()`.

-The original NaCl `crypto_sign_open()` implementation overwrote 64 bytes after the message.
-The libsodium implementation doesn't write past the end of the message.
+The original NaCl `crypto_sign_open()` implementation overwrote 64 bytes after the message, whereas the libsodium implementation doesn't write past the end of the message.

 Ed25519ph (used by the multi-part API) was implemented in libsodium 1.0.12.